 - Academic Stress

 - Create a poster or short video to create public awareness on campus about your theme

 - Highlight resources on campus or in the community that can help with this topic

-All winners will receive a prize and may be posted around campus and spotlighted on campus various websites.
+Winners will receive a $100 study basket and their PSA may be posted around campus and spotlighted on various campus websites.